10up/wpsnapshots/README.md

 * __wpsnapshots pull \<snapshot-id\> [--path] [--db_host] [--db_name] [--db_user] [--db_password] [--verbose]__

-  This command pulls an existing snapshot from the repository into your current WordPress install replacing your database and `wp-content` directory entirely.
+  This command pulls an existing snapshot from the repository into your current WordPress install replacing your database and/or `wp-content` directory entirely.
 If a WordPress install does not exist, it will prompt you to create it.
 The command will interactively prompt you to map URLs to be search and replaced.
 If the snapshot is a multisite, you will have to map URLs interactively for each blog in the network.
 This command will also (optionally) match your current version of WordPress with the snapshots.

   After pulling, you can login as admin with the user `wpsnapshots`, password `password`.